imkasen/yamjc/README.md

-The Mini-Java Compiler
+Yet Another Mini-Java Compiler
 ======

-A Mini-Java Compiler Practice.
+A compiler practice.

 # What is Mini-Java?